 Unless your home is falling apart all over, the space you should prioritize your hard-earned repair or remodeling cash is the kitchen.
 During an open house, many buyers will bypass all other rooms and head to the kitchen first.
 Purchase decisions are made or discarded based on how much the kitchen will appeal to the buyer.

-Once you have your layout right, it’s the foundation you need to seamlessly install new cabinets (try best online cabinets for free), appliances and hardware.
+Once you have your layout right, it’s the foundation you need to seamlessly install new cabinets, appliances, and hardware.

 2. Renovate the Attic or Basement

 If you have a big attic or roomy basement, don’t relegate it to storage for miscellaneous stuff.
 Finish it out instead.
 You could transform these spaces into everything from a gaming hideout to an extra bedroom for your growing household.
 Renovating your attic or basement can instantly inject square footage (and therefore equity) into your home.